Frequently Asked Questions

 What kinds of issues do you work with?

-Is everything I say confidential?
+Is everything in counselling confidential?

 How much does counselling cost?

-How do I book a session?
+How do I book a counselling session?

-You can contact me via email or call me on 077554 356807 and leave a message.
+You can contact me via email at [email protected] or call me on 077554 356807 and leave a message.
+You can also whatsapp me on this number.

 Alternatively, you can use the contact form here.